dii@diindustrial.com Company location

 VII.
 Product Liability, Quality Guarantee

-2. The Seller offers the Buyer quality guarantee for the Goods.
-Unless stated otherwise, the length of the warranty period is 24 months and starts as of the day the Goods is delivered or the day when the Buyer acquires the proprietary rights related to the Goods depending on which of these situations occur later.
+2. The Seller provides the Buyer with a quality guarantee for the goods.
+Unless otherwise agreed, the length of the warranty period is 12 months and starts from the date of delivery of the goods or the date of acquisition of title to the goods by the Buyer, whichever is later.

-5. The Seller is obliged to remove defects covered by warranty immediately at his own expense and within time periods and deadlines agreed upon with the Buyer.
+6. The Seller is obliged to immediately remedy the defects covered by the warranty at his own expense, within the time and dates agreed with the Buyer.

 VIII.
 Proprietary Rights and Danger of Damage